Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

 Other variations on the approaches above have been seen as well.
-In \cite{milan2016multi}, the energy term of a CRF is augmented with a continuous component to jointly solve the discrete data association and continuous trajectory estimation problems.
-A factor graph is embedded in the CRF in \cite{heili2014exploiting} to add more structure and help model pairwise associations explicitly.
-In the next subsection, we will investigate how factor graphs, the belief propagation inference algorithm, and its variants can be used to solve the MDAP.
-To summarize, applying CRFs to a specific multi-target tracking problem involves defining how the graphical model will be constructed from the sensor data, specifying an objective function, selecting or learning features for the terms within the objective function, training the model to learn the weights, and then performing approximate inference to extract the predicted assignment hypothesis.
+In one such work, the energy term of a CRF is augmented with a continuous component to jointly solve the discrete data association and continuous trajectory estimation problems \cite{milan2016multi}.
+Another study embedded a factor graph in the CRF to add more structure and help model pairwise associations explicitly \cite{heili2014exploiting}.
+Based on the insight that the size of the bounding box is an indicator of object localization accuracy, asymmetric pairwise terms are added to the CRF that take this idea into account for better uncertainty management \cite{zhou2018deep}.

+In the sequel, we will investigate how factor graphs, the belief propagation inference algorithm, and its variants can be used to solve the MDAP.
+To summarize, applying CRFs to a specific multi-object tracking problem involves defining how the graphical model will be constructed from the sensor data, specifying an objective function, selecting or learning features for the terms within the objective function, training the model to learn the weights, and then performing approximate inference to extract the predicted assignment hypothesis.

-\subsection{Belief Propagation}
+\subsubsection{Belief Propagation}

 In this section, we highlight recent work that formulate the association problems as MAP inference and use belief propagation (BP) or one of its variants to obtain a solution.
-Chen et al. \cite{chen2006data} \cite{chena2009efficient} showed the effectiveness of BP at finding the MAP assignment hypothesis for the single and multi-sensor data association problems.
+Chen et al. \cite{chen2006data,chena2009efficient} showed the effectiveness of BP at finding the MAP assignment hypothesis for the single and multi-sensor data association problems.
 BP is a general message-passing algorithm that can carry out exact inference on tree-structured graphs and approximate inference on graphs with cycles, or "loopy" graphs.
 The types of graphs under consideration are once again Markov random fields, albeit more general ones than the ones discussed in the previous subsections.
 Indeed, BP can be used on graphs that model joint distributions $P(\mathbf{x}) = P(x_1, x_2, ..., x_N)$ that can be factorized into a product of clique potentials.
 As before, the clique potentials are assumed to be factorizable into pairwise terms.
 Therefore, for cliques $c$, we have